smartcontractkit/chainlink-ccip/docs/billing.md

 ## Fee Structure

 To send a message from sourceChain to destinationChain we need to account for multiple fees.
-For in detailed doc check [billing documentation](https://docs.chain.link/ccip/billing)
+For more details [billing documentation](https://docs.chain.link/ccip/billing)

 1. Network/Premium fees.
 2. destinationChain Transaction fees (execution costs + data availability cost on the destination chain)